terodox/terodox.tech/content/posts/2019-09-29--web-components-part-5/index.md

 ### Ok.
 So what about styles from the light DOM?

 Styles in the light DOM do not make it into the shadow DOM because it is a completely separate DOM.
-The shadow DOM is isolated from the main DOMs styles with a few small exceptions we'll get into next.
+The shadow DOM is isolated from the light DOMs styles with a few small exceptions we'll get into next.

 Look at the example below using our StyledHeader from earlier: